stepchowfun/toast/README.md

       apt-get install --yes figlet
 ```

-For Bash in particular, we recommend going even further and setting `set -euo pipefail` instead of just `set -e`.
+For Bash in particular, we recommend going even further and setting `set -euxo pipefail` instead of just `set -e`.

 ### Dropping into an interactive shell